TruthRL: Incentivizing Truthful LLMs via Reinforcement Learning: Experiment

-\subsection{\model Improves LLMs in Recognizing Their Knowledge Boundaries}
+\subsection{\model improves LLMs in recognizing their knowledge boundaries}

-{\bf \model enables LLMs to abstain from answering mostly when they genuinely lack knowledge.} To better understand the behaviors of LLMs trained with different methods,~\Cref{fig:breakdown_bar} breaks down performance on the CRAG benchmark under the retrieval setup, evaluating both the full test set and a challenging subset, using Llama3.1-8B-Instruct as the backbone model.
-On the full set (\Cref{fig:breakdown_overall}), compared to the prompting method, fine-tuning baselines either achieve improved accuracy with almost zero uncertainty rate (\eg, SFT, \modelbinary) or sacrifice accuracy to allow abstention (\eg, RFT, R-Tuning).
-In contrast, \model achieves the lowest hallucination rate while maintaining competitive accuracy and the highest uncertainty rate among all baselines, confirming its effectiveness.
-When evaluating on the difficult questions (\Cref{fig:breakdown_ook}), where almost no method provides correct answers, all baselines hallucinate heavily---models that achieve high overall accuracy can even hallucinate nearly 100\% on these challenging questions (\eg, SFT, \modelbinary).
+{\bf \model enables LLMs to abstain from answering only when they genuinely lack knowledge.} Figure~\ref{fig:breakdown_bar} breaks down performance on the CRAG benchmark under the retrieval setup, evaluating both the full test set and a challenging subset, using Llama3.1-8B-Instruct as the backbone model.
+On the full set (Figure~\ref{fig:breakdown_overall}), compared to the prompting method, fine-tuning baselines either achieve improved accuracy with almost zero uncertainty rate (\eg, SFT, \modelbinary) or sacrifice accuracy to allow abstention (\eg, RFT, R-Tuning).
+In contrast, \model achieves the lowest hallucination rate while maintaining competitive accuracy and the highest uncertainty rate among all baselines.
+When evaluating on the difficult questions (Figure~\ref{fig:breakdown_ook}), where almost no method provides correct answers, all baselines hallucinate heavily---models that achieve high overall accuracy can even hallucinate nearly 100\% on these challenging questions (\eg, SFT, \modelbinary).
 In contrast, \model produces minimal hallucinations (15.5\%) while generating uncertain responses for most cases (84.5\%), demonstrating an improved ability to recognize its knowledge boundaries.

-{\bf \model is robust to hallucination-baiting questions.} We evaluate all methods on the comparison-type questions from CRAG, where candidate answers are explicitly provided in the input (\eg, “Which is larger, A or B?”).
-Such multiple-choice style questions are known to be prone to inducing hallucinations~\citep{kang2025unfamiliar}, and as shown in~\Cref{tab:hallucination_baiting}, all baseline methods exhibit high hallucination rates and limited truthfulness scores.
-Notably, the knowledge-enhanced baselines (RFT, R-Tuning) demonstrate promising overall performance in~\Cref{tab:main}, but still suffer substantial hallucinations on these hallucination-baiting questions, highlighting their vulnerability to such cases.
-In contrast, our method achieves the highest truthfulness while maintaining the lowest hallucination, further confirming the effectiveness of \model.
+{\bf \model is robust to halluciantion-baiting questions.} We evaluate different methods on the comparison-type questions from CRAG, where candidate answers are explicitly provided in the input (\eg, “Which is larger, A or B?”).
+Such multichoice–like questions are known to be prone to inducing hallucinations~\citep{kang2025unfamiliar}.
+As shown in \Cref{tab:hallucination_baiting}, baselines exhibit high hallucination rates and limited truthfulness scores.
+Albeit the promising results of knowledge-enhanced baselines in Table~\ref{tab:main}, they still suffer substantial hallucinations on these hallucination-baiting questions, highlighting their vulnerability.
+In contrast, \model achieves the highest truthfulness score while maintaining the lowest hallucination rate, further confirming its effectiveness.